MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 After you've completed designing and implementing your Microsoft Sentinel workspace(s), proceed to ingest data sources and configure incident detection.

+Solutions in Microsoft Sentinel provide a consolidated way to acquire Microsoft Sentinel content, like data connectors, workbooks, analytics, and automation, in your workspace with a single deployment step.

 Data connectors are configured to enable data ingestion into the workspace.
 After enabling key data points to be ingested into Microsoft Sentinel, user and entity behavior analytics (UEBA) and analytic rules must also be enabled to capture anomalous and malicious activities.
 Analytic rules dictate how alerts and incidents are generated in your Microsoft Sentinel instance.
 Tailoring analytic rules to your environment and organizational needs through entity mapping allows you to produce high-fidelity incidents and reduce alert fatigue.

-If you've onboarded your workspace to the unified security operations platform, the procedures in this step are available in both the Azure and Defender portals.
+If you've onboarded your workspace to the [unified security operations platform](/azure/sentinel/microsoft-sentinel-defender-portal), the procedures in this step are available in both the Azure and Defender portals.

 ## Before you begin